SunskyXH/ast-grep.el/README.md

 - Project-wide search support
 - Integration with completing-read frameworks (Vertico, etc.)
 - Streaming JSON parsing for efficient processing
+- Async search with live results when consult is available

 ## Requirements